 that remorselessly number the same.

-Criadero de nervios, mala brecha,
+Criadero de nervios mala brecha

-Nursery of nerves, evil arrangement,
+Nursery of nerves evil arrangement

 por sus cuatro rincones cómo arranca

-along its four corners as it rips
+along its four corners as it tears

 las diarias aherrojadas extremidades.